rugbyprof/4103-102-IntroOpSys/Assignments/Homework-01-Bash-Intro.md

 Random Word: micranthropos
 ```

+>**Note: Both scripts below assume your copying an existing file to one with the same contents, but a new name.**

 ### Script 3

 - Create a script which will take a filename as its first argument and create a dated copy of the file. eg. if the file was named `file1.txt` it would create a copy such as `2016-01-28_file1.txt`.
 (To achieve this you will probably want to play with command substitution and the command date).